neonevm/neon-evm.docs/docs/developing/connect_rpc.md

 * [Using Hardhat](developing/deploy_facilities/using_hardhat.md)

 Please note that, for Truffle and Hardhat, you need to configure the configuration file by setting the either the `HDWalletProvider` provider (for Truffle) or the URL and the `network_id`/`chainId` to the RPC URL (and ID) selected from the table above.
 This is described in detail in the relevant tutorial sections.

+## Connecting Manually with MetaMask
+The above steps demonstrate how to connect to the Solana Devnet cluster via Chainlist.
+Alternatively, you can connect to the Neon EVM Devnet [manually via MetaMask](wallet/metamask_setup.md#setting-up-an-rpc-network).